SELab-2/OSOC-3/files/user_manual.md

 You have now set another edition as your "current edition".
 This means that navigating through the navbar will show results for that specific edition.

+### Making an edition read-only

+Old editions can be made read-and-delete-only by clicking on the 'editable' label on the Editions page.
+This can be undone by clicking the label again.

 ## Projects